BlockchainCommons/seedtool-cli/MANUAL.md

 pumps guest academic academic analysis election admit harvest very webcam acquire answer primary viral venture declare have short bucket pickup pistol squeeze script racism western alarm depend depart lilac zero capacity capture warn
 ```

-`bip39` and `slip39` output formats can be combined with the `hex` input format.
+`bip39` and `slip39` output formats can be combined with the `hex` or `bech32` input formats.
 The `--count` option is not allowed and the whole hex seed is used.
 For `bip39` the seed must be 12-32 bytes and even.
 For `slip39` the seed must be 16-32 bytes and even.

 ```
 #